 It doesn’t matter if you’re a rock bouncer, a dune runner, a mudder, or just putting along the trails enjoying the view, at some point you are going to need a quick fix to get you running again.
 The best way to ensure you have a good ride with no issues is to perform regular maintenance on your machine and to replace wear and tear items like ball joints, bushings, wheel bearings, and tie rod ends whenever they begin to show wear.
 Sloppy wear and tear items can lead to a chain reaction of premature wear in all your moving parts.
-If you would like further information, Field and Stream has some good information on how to check your UTVs steering components.
 Even the most particular riders can experience a breakage on the trails, so it can be a real advantage to start your ride prepared for trail repairs.
 Here are some select items that can really come in handy:

 All experienced riders will tell you to carry a spare drive belt or two.
 It is also important to practice changing it before it ever leaves your garage.
 It’s better to get comfortable with changing a belt in the comfort of your own garage than just winging it alone in the woods.

 Tie Rod Ends ($25-$90)